• Home

 About This Version

-Tony Bennett and Bill Evans recorded “You Must Believe In Spring” in September 1976 for their second album Together Again, released in 1977 on Bennett’s Improv label.
+Tony Bennett and Bill Evans recorded “You Don’t Know What Love Is” in September 1976 for their second album, Together Again, released in 1977 on Tony Bennett’s Improv label.

-“Lucky To Be Me,” as well as Together Again, is available from Apple Music.
+“You Don’t Know What Love Is,” as well as Together Again, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Bill Evans, Carol Hall, Together Again, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bill Evans, Don Raye, Gene de Paul, Together Again, Tony Bennett

 • 1